sellon25/SematicBackUp/README.md

 3. Double-click the `LANFileSharer.exe` file to begin the installation process.
 4. Follow the on-screen instructions to complete the installation.

+You can go back to https://github.com/sellon25/SematicBackUp/ to view the source code.
 Thank you for using the Semantic Backup App and LAN File Sharer!
 We hope this tool helps you manage and secure your data effectively.